open-webrtc-toolkit/owt-server/doc/Client-Portal Protocol.md

 }
 ```

-Step 3: Create a new WebTransport or get an existing WebTransport, then create a new BidirectionalStream or SendStream.
+Step 3: Create a new WebTransport or get an existing WebTransport, then create a new BidirectionalStream.
 Write data to stream.
 The URL of WebTransport should be included in token.
 WebTransport is shared by all media streams, data streams and signaling which belong to the same client.